 Much like in human medicine, specialists are clinicians who have undergone additional training after veterinary school.
 This training consists of a minimum of a 1-year internship followed by a 3-year residency program that meets guidelines established by their national governing body (for surgery, this is the American College of Veterinary Surgeons, or ACVS).

 During the residency there are specific training and caseload requirements that must be met.
 In addition to these requirements, applicants must perform research that is published in a scientific journal and then pass a rigorous test known as the “Board Exam” to be deemed a “Diplomate of the American College of Veterinary Surgeons.”
-Dr. Pavia is one such board-certified surgeon.
+Dr. Pavia and Dr. McDougall are board-certified surgeons.

 When should my pet see a specialist surgeon?